• less than12 metres

 A LLN assessment is conducted to determine level and assistance required.

-A training and support plan is created and updated during their enrolment.
+A training and support plan is created and updated during your enrolment.

 Moderate physical ability is required to work in the maritime industry. (eg walking fast, swimming)